zdravkov/kendo-docs/api/framework/datasource.md

 ### schema.parse `Function`

 Executed before the server response is used.
-Appropriate for preprocessing or parsing of the server response.
+Use it to preprocess or parse the server response.

 #### Example - data projection